mosheLevAri/SnackGame/README.md

 ## Contributions

-Contributions to the Snack Game project are welcome!
+Contributions to the Snake Game project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.